vdaas/vald/CONTRIBUTING.md

 Feature request is welcome.

 Before opening an issue, please make sure your idea fits the project.<br>
-You can strongly request the feature and convince the project maintainers to accept your feature request.
+You can request the feature and convince the project maintainers to accept your feature request.

 Please provide the problem and solution associated with the feature request as detail as possible.